Path-dependency and emergent computing under vectorial driving: INTRODUCTION

-We then analyze larger samples and determine the b-graphs as a function of the driving scale $\varepsilon^M$ for a four-unit chain (Sec.~V).
-To analyze the ensuing complex response, we develop the notion of motifs, that are ’low dimensional building blocks’ of the b-graph.
-Edge motifs consider driving paths restricted to one-dimensional subspaces of $\vec{\varepsilon}$, and we show that these are composed of elementary ADS-motifs.
-Loop motifs, linked to loop-like paths in two-dimensional subspaces, are highly diverse—our four-unit example shows 13 distinct types.
+To address the combinatorial complexity of b-graphs under high-dimensional vectorial driving, we introduce motifs.
+These can be seen as low-dimensional building blocks of the b-graph, but also can be determined independently of the full b-graph, even in systems of arbitrary size.
+We first discuss edge motifs, which consider driving paths restricted to one-dimensional subspaces of $\vec{\varepsilon}$, and we show that these are composed of elementary ADS-patterns.
+Loop motifs, associated with loop-like paths in two-dimensional subspaces, probe essential aspects of the sequential response to vectorial driving and exhibit substantial diversity—our four-unit example shows 13 distinct types.
 They capture a broad range of path dependencies, including the elementary mixed-mode and non-Abelian responses.

-We analyze the loop motifs to uncover emergent memory effects and computational capabilities of our samples (Sec.~VI).
-We introduce chiral loop transients where the transient time - i.e. the number of driving loops before the response becomes periodic - depends on the orientation of the loop.
+We analyze the loop motifs to uncover emergent memory effects and computational capabilities of our samples (Sec.~\ref{sec:motifs}).
+We {observe} chiral loop transients where the transient time - i.e., the number of driving loops before the response becomes periodic - depends on the orientation of the loop.
 This exemplifies the notion of memory effects that have no counterpart for scaling driving.
-Finally, by splitting the binarized driving at the four inputs of our sample in two for computation, and two for 'programming', we show that a single sample can be reprogrammed to mimic a variety of sequential Boolean circuits - on top of the variety that is accessible by varying the magnitude of these drivings.
+Finally, by splitting the binarized driving at the four inputs of our sample {into} two for computation, and two for 'programming', we show that a single sample can be reprogrammed to mimic a variety of sequential Boolean circuits - on top of the variety that is accessible by varying the magnitude of these drivings.

+{Finally, to illustrate that our framework is applicable to systems with disordered pathways, we study compressed corrugated sheets (Sec.~\ref{sec:disorder}).
+Despite the absence of a simple parametrization of the states, and only using two-dimensional driving, we show that being able to determine the location of irreversible transitions and compare different configurations is sufficient to describe the pathways in our framework.
+In particular, these systems exhibit complex motifs, including edge and loop transient structures not seen in the metamaterial chain.
+While obtaining the full pt-graph or set of b-graphs is challenging for such systems, this demonstrates that motifs are a powerful tool to systematically uncover and characterize the complex path dependencies under vectorial driving of multistable systems.}

 Together, our findings uncover the elementary motifs that underlie path-dependent behavior in multi-stable systems.
 While we focus on mechanics, our approach can be applied to any multi-stable system under athermal and quasi-static driving.
 Vectorial driving thus opens new avenues to characterize frustrated systems, to observe new classes of multi-dimensional responses and memories, and to develop strategies for {powerful} {\em in-materia} computing.